Someone to Talk To

-Someone to Talk To is a 2016 Chinese drama film directed by Liu Yulin, a student at the Tisch School of the Arts and a silver medalist at the 41st Student Academy Awards, in her feature film directorial debut.
+Someone to Talk To is a 2016 drama film directed by Liu Yulin, a student at the Tisch School of the Arts and a silver medalist at the 41st Student Academy Awards, in her feature film directorial debut.

 Liu Zhenyun, Liu Yulin's father, wrote the screenplay based on his award-winning novel, One Sentence Is Ten Thousand Sentences.

 Plot

 Cobbler Niu Aiguo is in conflict with his wife, while his older sister, street food vendor Niu Aixiang, considers marriage later in life.
 Both desperately want to communicate with someone, despite their vastly different situations.
 Aiguo eventually breaks up with his wife and Aixiang marries divorcée Song Jiefang.
 While searching for his wife, Aiguo runs into his childhood friend Chuhong and strikes up a conversation with her.
 It turns out that she is also divorced due to communication failure.
 Meanwhile, it seems Aixiang and Jiefang struggle to get along.